-A maximum of fifteen (15) credits from another CEPH and CHEA regionally accredited college and/or university can be transferred into the MPH program.
-Transfer of credits for courses used towards the completion of a granted degree will not be considered.
+A maximum number fifteen (15) credits from another CEPH and CHEA regionally accredited college and/or university can be transferred into the doctoral program.
+Courses used towards the completion of a granted degree will not be considered.
+However, some DrPH coursework may be waived if relevant doctoral level courses have been taken at another institution.
 Courses taken outside of SUNY Downstate's School of Public Health while actively matriculated in the program will not be considered.

-For transfer of credits, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).
+For transfer of credits or a waiver, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).